Project Goals Data Synthesis

 Project Type: End to End Mobile App, Bootcamp Capstone Project

-TOOLS: Figma, Figjam, Miro, Adobe Suite, Google Meet, Fireflies
+Tools: Figma, Figjam, Miro, Adobe Suite, Google Meet, Fireflies

 An end to end mobile application that breaks down menu training into bite sized pieces.